 I was greeted by a doctor I hadn’t met before.
 After the initial pleasantries she asked “Do you know why you are here?”
 Tempting as it was to reply “Do any of us know why we are here?
 Are we the creation of some omnipotent deity or the product of thousands of years of evolution?”, I opted for “No”.
 Although I tempered this with “…it’s probably to do with a bleeding management plan”.
 Correct, and brought about because of my low platelet count.

 I don’t want to sound dextraphobic but when I saw that the doctor was left handed I knew it would be a good consultation.
 We went through my medical history.
 She was under the impression that I had undergone a major Crohn’s flare in 2012 so I was able to correct her and explain that in June 2012 my esophageal varices burst.
 She asked how I discovered the problem.
 I replied “Sitting surrounded by a pool of blood”.

-Something I had neverbeen told about before is why Crohn’s patients are susceptible to blood clots.
-When undergoing a flare the blood becomes extra “sticky” to combat the inflammation.
+I had previously been told that Crohn’s patients undergoing a flare are more susceptible to blood clots but not why.
+She explained that when undergoing a flare the blood becomes extra “sticky” to combat the inflammation.
 The portal vein carries blood from the gastrointestinal tract so is a common place for a clot to form.
 The body compensates for the blockage by growing new veins (varices) around the clot but a back-pressure can build up which in turn causes the spleen to enlarge and, in my case, varices to grow around the gallbladder.
 They would be an added complication should I need to have a cholecystectomy.